vallurumk/sheffield-bioinformatics-core.github.io/training/data-management-2018-04-30.md

 ## Registration

-Registration is open.
-Please [click here](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-medicine-dentistry-and-health/neuroscience/best-practices-in-research-data-management-for-biological-science) to register for the course
+Registration is now **closed**.
+If you wish to be kept informed of future dates for this, and other courses, you can sign-up to our [mailing list](https://groups.google.com/a/sheffield.ac.uk/forum/#!forum/bioinformatics-core-news/join).

 ## References